Gardens for Wildlife

 Our Volunteers

 The Garden Guides who visit the gardens are made up of a team of volunteers and council officers who each have a passion for the conservation of our indigenous plants and animals.
-If you are interested in becoming a volunteer you can register your interest and we will contact you before the next uptake.
+Register your interest to become a volunteer.
+We will contact you before the next uptake.

 Feedback from participants about the volunteers is very positive: